swivelsoftware/paperless-ngx/docs/administration.md

 to override this behavior and just use the first correspondent or type it finds.
 This option does not apply to tags, since any amount of tags can be applied to a document.

+If you want to suggest changes but not apply them, specify `--suggest`.

 Finally, `-f` specifies that you wish to overwrite already assigned correspondents, types and/or tags.
 The default behavior is to not assign